Allethrium/wavelet/readme.md

 * Avoiding unnecessary cabling by utilizing modern Wireless technologies
 * Leveraging the power of open source software, as free as humanly possible from proprietary vendor lock-ins.
 * Being platform agnostic and usable on different systems and architectures
+* Having an easy to use web interface which can be used to quickly configure input options
-* (Eventually) Targeting low-cost hardware platforms
+* Targeting low-cost and easily sourced hardware platforms

 Wavelet at its most basic setup is composed of five components:

 * Linux-based server
 * (Optional) Linux-based primary encoder
 * Wireless Access Point
-* Small Network Switch
+* Small Network Switch supporting at least gigabit ethernet with a proper jumbo frame implementation
-* An x86 decoder (ARM SBC support, and hopefully RISC-V suport in the future is possible)
+* An x86 decoder (decoder ARM SBC support, and hopefully RISC-V suport in the future is possible)

 More advanced setups may add additional encoders and decoders, however the core components of a switch, wireless AP and server are REQUIRED.

 Wavelet is implemented over several open source applications, called by system or user-level systemd units.

-In its current form, It utilizes a set of bash scripts combined with the distributed keystore system etcd to control systemd services on the encoders and decoders in response to input from a simple web server/PHP Script running on the server.
+In its current form, It utilizes a set of bash modules combined with the distributed keystore system etcd to control systemd services on the encoders and decoders in response to input from a simple web server/PHP Script running on the server.
 This control surface is accessible from any device connected via WiFi.

 Disclaimer: